 About Darlow Smithson Productions

 Darlow Smithson Productions (DSP) is one of the world’s leading television production companies.
 The company has achieved global industry recognition for its groundbreaking drama-docs and documentaries.
 From its base in London, DSP produces more than 100 hours of high-quality programming every year for most of the world’s leading broadcasters.
-Darlow Smithson Productions have been the proud recipients of more than 30 industry awards including Baftas, Emmys and Royal Television Society Awards.
+Darlow Smithson Productions have been the proud recipients of more than 30 industry awards, including Baftas, Emmys and Royal Television Society Awards.
 Recent specials have included the critically- acclaimed and Emmy-nominated CURIOSITY: DID GOD CREATE THE UNIVERSE? and the Emmy-nominated docudrama 9/11: HEROES OF THE 88TH FLOOR.
 DSP is also setting new benchmarks in the fast-growing arena of fact-based drama with forthcoming series for both UK and International broadcasters.
 Above all, Darlow Smithson Productions prides itself on combining rigorous accuracy and powerful story-telling to lead the field in factual television.

 About PBS